Aditya-Asthana/ai-agentic-bootcamp-vz/Supervisor_Instructions_v2.md

 You can now run the evaluate command:

-  `orchestrate evaluations evaluate --test-paths path1,path2 --output-dir output_directory`
+  `orchestrate evaluations evaluate --test-paths <path-to-generated-testcases-folder> --output-dir output_directory --env-file <path-to-env>`

 #### **Summary Metrics table**:
 Check the `output_directory/summary_metrics.csv` for the summary matrix csv file or the command line interface output for the generated table.